 Special arrangements can be made for girls under the normal age of transfer - further details are available from the school.
 Entries to years other than Year 7 can be considered if places are available.
 Entry to Stroud High School Sixth Form is open to any student who achieves the relevant standards.

-The school is holding Open Mornings on 28 April and 30 June - please just come along - there is no need to book a place.
+The school is holding an Open Morning on 30 June - please just come along - there is no need to book a place.

 What transport is available?